harryhuayuanchong/harryhuayuanchong/README.md

 ## 🚀 About Me

-I'm a DevRel Manager at ZeroBase, specializing in Zero-Knowledge Proofs (ZKP).
-With a Ph.D. in EECS focused on ZKP and Satellite Communication, I bring a unique blend of academic expertise and practical experience to the blockchain and crypto space.
+I'm a DevRel Manager at ZEROBASE, specializing in Zero-Knowledge Proofs (ZKP).
+With a Ph.D. in EECS focused on ZKP, I bring a unique blend of academic expertise and practical experience to the blockchain and crypto space.

 ### 🔭 Current Role
-- DevRel Manager at ZeroBase
+- DevRel Manager at ZEROBASE
 - Focus: Zero-Knowledge Proofs (ZKP)

 ### 🎓 Education